cerb/cerb.github.io/_docs/automations/automations.md

 When the same command appears multiple times within the same parent, each instance must have a unique name.
 Commands are named by appending a forward slash (`/`) and an identifier.

+The identifier may contain letters, numbers, and underscores.

 For instance, we could "hardcode" the inputs from the first example above as keys:

 <pre>